wp-shortcake/shortcake/readme.txt

 == Upgrade Notice ==

+=

+We've removed the compatibility shim for the `placeholder` attribute argument.
+You should register a placeholder for your field using the `meta` argument.

 = 0.3 =

 We've removed the compatibility shim for the magical `content` attribute.
 If you were using this to support editing inner content, you'll need to change your UI registration to use `inner_content`.